andytudhope/living-blue-book/source/trust/read.md

 and the rule of both worlds were given in my hands,
-I would not give for them that single sigh which rises at morning-time from the depth of my soul in remembering my longing for Him." — Bâyezîd Bistmî
+I would not give for them that single sigh which rises at morning-time from the depth of my soul in remembering my longing for Him." — Bâyezîd Bistâmî

 ---